-- Alcohol: Drivers are not allowed to have a blood alcohol content (BAC) of over 0.05% in Denmark or over 0.02% in Norway and Sweden, which is lower than the limit in most of the United States (0.05 to 0.08%).
+- Alcohol: Drivers are not allowed to have a blood alcohol content (BAC) of over 0.05 percent in Denmark or over 0.02 percent in Norway and Sweden, which is lower than the limit in most of the United States (0.05 to 0.08 percent).
 Police in these countries randomly administer breathalyzer tests and issue hefty tickets for breaking the individual laws in each country.
 Additionally, drunk driving will likely land you in jail.

 - Other substances: Scandinavian countries have strict laws governing driving under the influence of psychotropic substances.
 All countries ban driving under the influence of marijuana (THC, cannabis), methylamphetamine, and MDMA (ecstasy); however, Norway and Sweden have laws about even more drugs.
 Police will test drivers for a variety of substances if they believe they are under the influence.
 Being caught operating a vehicle while under the influence can result in a hefty fine, imprisonment, or even a ban from the country.

 - Headlights: Unlike in the United States, headlights must always remain on—even during the daytime.
 Dipped headlights, or low beams, are required during the daytime whether the weather is cloudy or clear.

 - Tolls: While you generally do not have to pay tolls in Denmark or Sweden, numerous toll roads in Norway require you to set up automatic payment before you travel.
 Pre-register your toll tag with a credit card through the Euro Parking Collection (EPC) before your trip to save time and hassle on your trip.